TransferEasyCab75/transfereasycab/_posts/2025-07-22-cdg-disneyland-private-transfer-2025.md

 A: Yes!
 We cover **all Paris airports**, not just CDG.

 **Q: Can I book a round trip?**
 A: Absolutely.
-In fact, booking both legs together saves you money.
+Booking both legs together saves you money.

 **Q: Are pets allowed?**
 A: Yes, small pets in carriers are welcome.
 Just mention this when booking.